mozilla/firefox-translations-training/README.md

 - Scripts should automatically inspect resources available for computation and utilize them to make things faster (number of cores, memory).

+## TODO

+1. Add bicleaner
+2. Add translation with ensemble of teacher models

 ## Used projects and tools